FILING A CIVIL LAWSUIT IN OREGON

 - Medical Records (Most medical providers charge $30.00 for the first page and .25 cents thereafter, as these are the maximum limits under ORS 192.521.

 - Investigative fees.
 Some, but not all cases, require investigative fees.
 Most investigators charge around $50.00 – $75.00hour.

 - Arbitration or Jury Trial fees.

-- Expert witness fees: Most expert medical providers in the Portland area charge $3,000.00 – $12,000.00 or more to testify trial.
+- Expert witness fees: Most expert medical providers in the Portland area charge $3,000.00 – $12,000.00 or more to testify at trial.
 A cost-benefit analysis from a legal and business perspective should be used to determine if an expert witness is worth hiring.
 Expert witnesses are usually necessary for a jury trial to meet evidentiary standards.